misantibanez/adf-template-parameters-management/README.md

 # Current scenario

-The client has a pipeline that is executed with the configurations sent by a trigger.
+The customer has a pipeline that is executed with the configurations sent by a trigger.
 In that sense, it has dozens of triggers that are executed according to the file that reaches a storage account.

 Likewise, they have 2 environments: development and production.
 They handle deployment automatically between environments.